 Let’s go back to the start of all this, 20 years ago.
 Because this is one of the most important reasons we are cheering the ‘little spacecraft that could’.
 Co-operation and collaboration inspires the global science community, just as it does our pet blogging friends.

-Analysing the Cassini and Huygens data is being done worldwide and will help science, and our humans, to understand where Planet Earth came from, and why we sit amongst the stars filled with wonder, asking ‘what the heck is happening out there’?
+Cassini and Huygens (usually linked as Cassini-Huygens) data will be undertaken worldwide.
+This research will help science, and our humans, to understand where Planet Earth came from.
+It might even answer why we sit amongst the stars filled with wonder.
+It could answer our questions like ‘what the heck is happening out there’?
 This determination to reach out and discover creative new ways of co-operating is the kind of attitude we love seeing amongst our world-wide blogging friends.

 Why are We Cats Fussing Over Cassini-Huygens?

-The Dash Kitten Crew will not be the only ones who will shed a few tears to see this amazing spacecraft fling itself head first into Saturn, battling to keep its antenna pointed at Earth and transmitting critical new data about the planet until the very… last… second.
-Hard headed scientists, astronomers, physicists, and those who love science and space travel will watch the clock count down until Cassini is no more – most swallowing hard.
+The Dash Kitten Crew will not be the only ones who will shed a few tears to see this amazing spacecraft fling itself head first into Saturn.
+It will be battling to keep its antenna pointed at Earth and transmitting critical new data about the planet until the very… last… second.
+Hard headed scientists, astronomers, physicists, and those who love science will watch the clock count down until Cassini is no more.
+Most, even season space people, swallowing hard.

 [tweetshare tweet=”Cassini-Huygens and #NASA and #spaceships mean for cats and humans.” via=”no”]